A Thermodynamically Consistent High-Order Framework for Staggered Lagrangian Hydrodynamics

+The Taylor-Green vortex and the Kidder problem are used to evaluate the formal convergence rates of the proposed method.
+Because both problems possess smooth analytical solutions, we can rigorously assess the spatial accuracy of the finite element spaces without the dissipative influence of artificial viscosity.
+The results demonstrate that the proposed method achieves optimal convergence rates for both high-order element pairs.

-The computational domain for the Taylor-Green vortex problem is the unit square $[0,1]^2$, with no-penetration wall boundary conditions $\vec{u}\cdot \vec{n} =0 $.Although the problem is incompressible, it is solved here using the compressible Euler equations.
+\textbf{2D Taylor-Green vortex:} The 2D Taylor-Green vortex is a smooth, shock-free problem.
+The computational domain is the unit square $[0,1]^2$, governed by no-penetration wall boundary conditions $\vec{u}\cdot \vec{n} =0$.
+Although the problem describes an incompressible flow, it is solved here using the fully compressible Euler equations.
 The domain is filled with an ideal gas characterized by a constant adiabatic index $\gamma=\frac{5}{3}$.
-The simulation is advanced to a terminal time of $t=0.5$.
-The initial conditions for this problem are as follows:
+The simulation is advanced to a terminal time of $t=0.75$ with hourglass control enabled.
+The initial conditions are defined as follows:

-Since this problem is incompressible, the density field remains constant in both space and time; we therefore take $\rho \equiv 1$.
+Because this flow is physically incompressible, the density field remains strictly constant in both space and time; we therefore set $\rho \equiv 1$.